Unified Object Detector for Different Modalities based on Vision Transformers: Methodology

-Both the Swin-T and Swin-S based networks\footnote{The pretrained weights are loaded from mmdetection \cite{mmdetection}.} are firstly pre-trained on ImageNet \cite{deng2009imagenet} and then pre-trained on the COCO dataset \cite{DBLP:journals/corr/LinMBHPRDZ14}.\\ \textbf{Data augmentation} When pre-training on COCO dataset, the images augmentation are applied during the training stage by: randomly horizontally flip the image with probability of 0.5; randomly resize the image with width of 1333 and height of several values from 480 to 800 (details see the configure file from the github repository); randomly crop the original image with size of 384 (height) by 600 (width) and resize the cropped image to width of 1333 and height of several values from 480 to 800.\\
+Both the Swin-T and Swin-S based networks\footnote{The pretrained weights are loaded from mmdetection \cite{mmdetection}.} are firstly pre-trained on ImageNet \cite{deng2009imagenet} and then pre-trained on the COCO dataset \cite{DBLP:journals/corr/LinMBHPRDZ14}.\\ \textbf{Data augmentation} When pre-training on COCO dataset, the image augmentations are applied during the training stage by: randomly horizontally flipping the image with probability of 0.5; randomly resizing the image with width of 1333 and height of several values from 480 to 800 (details see the configure file from the github repository); randomly cropping the original image with size of 384 (height) by 600 (width) and resizing the cropped image to width of 1333 and height of several values from 480 to 800.\\